Reed-CompBio/spras/docs/tutorial/intermediate.rst

 2.1 Supported Algorithms in SPRAS
 ---------------------------------

-SPRAS supports a wide range of algorithms, each designed around different biological assumptions and optimization strategies:
+SPRAS supports a wide range of algorithms, each designed around different biological assumptions and optimization strategies (LINK THE SUPPORTED ALGORITHMS TAB)

-- Pathlinker
+.. - Pathlinker
-- Omics Integrator 1
+.. - Omics Integrator 1
-- Omics Integrator 2
+.. - Omics Integrator 2
-- MEO
+.. - MEO
-- Minimum-Cost Flow
+.. - Minimum-Cost Flow
-- All pairs shortest paths
+.. - All pairs shortest paths
-- Domino
+.. - Domino
-- Source-Targets Random Walk with Restarts
+.. - Source-Targets Random Walk with Restarts
-- Random Walk with Restarts
+.. - Random Walk with Restarts
-- BowTieBuilder (Not optimized for large datasets; slower on big networks)
+.. - BowTieBuilder (Not optimized for large datasets; slower on big networks)
-- ResponseNet
+.. - ResponseNet

 Wrapped Algorithms
 ^^^^^^^^^^^^^^^^^^^